-Name of Eligible Introducer I Customer name (in full) Details of associated entities or relationships (which are part of the same structure) Please provide a structure chart if available. ers who are individuals or partner vand attach additional copies of this Individual 1 Individual 2 Legal name, any former names and any other names used Gender, nationality, date and place of birth, national identification number Permanent residential address including post code.
+(Please complete section below and attach additional copies of this sheet as required)

+Individual 1 Individual 2 Legal name, any former names and any other names used Gender, nationality, date and place of birth, national identification number Permanent residential address including post code.
 (PO Box only address is insufficient) Does the Eligible Introducer consider the related party to be, or associated with, a Politically Exposed Person?
-Yes No Yes No To be completed for apprarrangements. licants for business who are legal persons or legal Name of entity / any trading names / name of trust Official identification number where applicable (if a legal person): Date and country of incorporation and registration number Are bearer shares currently in issue?
+Yes No Yes No

+To be completed for applicants for business who are legal persons or legal arrangements.

+Name of entity / any trading names / name of trust Official identification number where applicable (if a legal person): Date and country of incorporation and registration number Are bearer shares currently in issue?
 Yes No